V0W4N/TUF-Parser/README.md

 2) Type in `pip install requests`
 3) Wait for loading
 4) Done
+- Navigate to `Releases` on the right panel and select the latest one
 - Download `Source code.zip` (don't be afraid you won't deal with actual code)
 - Extract to folder with general access (Desktop for example, needed for saving the chart and pass data into files)
 - Locate the `client.py` file, doubleclick it and select `python.exe` from the folder where your python is installed